Collaborative law: Organizations

-The primary global collaborative organisation is the International Academy of Collaborative Professionals (IACP), which was founded in the late 1990s by a group of northern California lawyers, psychotherapists, and financial planners.
+The primary global collaborative organization is the International Academy of Collaborative Professionals (IACP), which was founded in the late 1990s by a group of northern California lawyers, psychotherapists, and financial planners.
 IACP has more than 2,400 members and there are more than 200 practice groups of collaborative practitioners worldwide.
-The IACP offers an opportunity for education and networking for its members as well provides a resource for research on collaborative divorce.
+The IACP offers an opportunity for education and networking for its members as well as provides a resource for research on collaborative divorce.

 The American Bar Association ("ABA"), the American Academy of Matrimonial Lawyers, and the International Academy of Matrimonial Lawyers ("IAML") all have Collaborative Law committees.

-IACP is an interdisciplinary organisation whose members include lawyers, mental health professionals, finance and financial divorce specialists.
-National Collaborative organisations have been established in many jurisdictions around the world, including Australia, Austria, Canada, the Czech Republic, England, France, Germany, Israel, Hong Kong, Kenya, New Zealand, Northern Ireland, the Republic of Ireland, Scotland, Switzerland, and Uganda, as well as the United States.
+IACP is an interdisciplinary organization whose members include lawyers, mental health professionals, finance and financial divorce specialists.
+National Collaborative organizations have been established in many jurisdictions around the world, including Australia, Austria, Canada, the Czech Republic, England, France, Germany, Israel, Hong Kong, Kenya, New Zealand, Northern Ireland, the Republic of Ireland, Scotland, Switzerland, and Uganda, as well as the United States.
 There is an active on-line collaborative community on Be-fulfilled.org.

 In England and Wales, Resolution, has assumed responsibility for the training and accreditation of all collaborative professionals.
 Almost one-third of all English family lawyers have now completed their collaborative training.
 In the Republic of Ireland regional collaborative law associations have been set up in cities such as Galway, Cork, and Dublin.
 In France the AFPDC was created in 2009 to develop and implement collaborative practice in France.

 A number of states in the United States have their own individual organizations for collaborative law practitioners, including Collaborative Practice California, the Collaborative Family Law Council of Florida, Collaborative Law Institute of Georgia, the Collaborative Law Institute of Illinois, the Collaborative Law Institute of Minnesota, the Collaborative Law Institute of North Carolina, Collaborative Divorce Texas and the Massachusetts Collaborative Law Council, and the Washington DC Academy of Collaborative Professionals.

 Further, most metropolitan areas, such as San Diego, Los Angeles, Tampa, Dallas, Raleigh, Cleveland, St. Louis and Chicago have local collaborative practice groups.